 - We understand and respect the sensitive nature of the information you may provide to us, and we strive to be transparent in our collection, use and disclosure of this information and to ask for your explicit consent to share sensitive information with third parties.

 - We are committed to providing a secure, private, and safe environment for our services.

 How We Share/Use Your Data

-LunaDNA will use your Shared Data and Personal Data as follows:
+LunaDNA accesses Shared Data and/or Personal Data as follows:

-- Targeted Research Participation: In some situations, such as clinical trial recruitment, a researcher or contracted third party may want to contact you and other members directly.
-LunaDNA enables this via an anonymous, automated process, which allows the researcher or contracted third party to invite you into a direct communication but does not grant them access to any of your Personal Data or individual Shared Data.
-It is then your choice whether you will engage in direct contact with the researcher or contracted third party or not.
-Your preference whether to receive these invitations (which we call opt-in) can be turned on or off within your account settings page.
-The invitation list is typically determined by LunaDNA, the researcher or the contracted third party querying our platform, using the unique data file identification number linked to your Shared Data, and based on specific query parameters defined by the researcher or contracted third party.
+- Research or Community Inquiries.
+In some situations, a Customer (e.g., a researcher or community administrator) may want to contact Members directly, for example for clinical trial recruitment or to inform Members of new community resources.
+Members’ preference whether to receive these invitations (which we call opt-in) can be turned on or off within your account settings page.
+For those who opt-in LunaDNA enables this contact via an automated process, which allows the Customer to invite you into a direct communication but does not grant them access to any of your Personal Data or individual Shared Data.
+It is then your choice whether you will engage in direct contact with the Customer or not.
+The invitation list is typically determined by LunaDNA or the Customer querying our platform, using the unique data file identification number linked to your Shared Data, and based on specific query parameters defined by the researcher or contracted third party.

 Security & Privacy Measures

 LunaDNA takes the security and privacy of your data very seriously.
 LunaDNA uses technical, physical, and administrative controls designed to protect member Personal Data and Shared Data from unauthorized access or disclosure and to regulate the appropriate use of this information.